Computers and your health

 - We can read the news or watch things happening around the world as it happens.

-It seems that the list of things we can do on a computer grows longer every day.
+It seems that the list of things we can do on a computer, tablet, or mobile phone grows longer every day.

 How did people ever manage before computers?